What Color to Wear on a Date: Color Psychology Guide

 Purple: The Creativity and Luxury Signal

-Purple occupies a unique space in color psychology—it's associated with creativity, luxury, and spirituality.
-This makes purple excellent for dates where you want to appear interesting, creative, and sophisticated.
+Purple occupies a unique space in color psychology.
+It's linked with creativity, luxury, and spirituality.
+That makes purple strong for dates where you want to come across as creative and interesting.

 The psychology of purple: